-This lesson plan will survey the nature of what Winston Churchill called the Grand Alliance between the United States, Great Britain, and the Soviet Union in opposition to the aggression of Nazi Germany and Imperial Japan.
+This four-lesson curriculum unit will examine the nature of what Winston Churchill called the "Grand Alliance" between the United States, Great Britain, and the Soviet Union in opposition to the aggression of Nazi Germany and Imperial Japan.

-For most of 1942, the Grand Alliance between the U.S., Britain, and the Soviet Union was on the defensive.
-Whether it could hold together, or whether the Soviet Union would even remain in the conflict, was uncertain.
-This lesson plan examines the tensions and the sources of ultimate cohesion within the Grand Alliance during the period when eventual victory seemed uncertain.
+The second lesson covers the uncertain period from early 1942 through much of 1943.
+During much of this period the Grand Alliance was on the defensive.
+Even after the Soviet Union began to advance after its victory at Stalingrad, the Western powers were unable to establish a major second front in Western Europe.
+Whether the alliance could hold together, or whether the Soviet Union might make a separate peace, was uncertain.
+This lesson plan examines the tensions and the sources of ultimate cohesion within the Grand Alliance during the period that eventual victory seemed uncertain.

 Lesson three covers issues concerning the future of Europe during the final phase of the wartime alliance.
 Among the salient questions were the fate of the Eastern European nations, the future of Germany, and the establishment of a new international organization to replace the League of Nations.
 Behind them all was the problem of whether the liberal, democratic West and the Marxist, totalitarian Soviet Union could continue to coexist as allies.

 Lesson four focuses on two major postwar issues in Asia.
 The first was the American hope of establishing China as a great power despite its grave internal divisions and the insistence of the Soviet Union on dominance in Manchuria.
 The second was the American policy of ending Western imperialism in Southeast Asia.
 In both cases, American diplomacy had to grapple with the differing objectives of other important partners in the Grand Alliance.
 Teachers with limited time may wish to select only one of these problems for class exercises and discussions.
 The documents relating to each have been grouped together in order to facilitate such an option.